What’s New for 2019

 Coal Miners Memorial – There are plans for a Coal Miners Memorial, including a Mine shaft, in Allegany County, opening Summer 2019.

-Evergreen Heritage Center – Located near Frostburg, they have programs like Science in the Outdoors, Healthy Living & Agriculture and art programs.
+Evergreen Heritage Center – Located near Frostburg, they offer programs like Science in the Outdoors, Healthy Living & Agriculture and art programs.
 Great for student groups.

 Garrett College Community Education and Performing Arts Center – A new theatre is being built.
 It will feature a state-of-the-art theater with 400-500 seats.
 Expected opening is 2021.